Azure-Samples/openai-chat-app-quickstart/README.md

     azd up
     ```

     It will prompt you to provide an `azd` environment name (like "azure-openai-app"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
+As a final step, it copies variables into a local `.env` file.

+5. Run the quickstart:

     ```
-    python manage.py createsuperuser
-    ```

-5. When you've made any changes to the app code, you can just run:

-    ```shell
-    azd deploy
+    python3 scripts/quickstart.py
     ```